tock/tock/doc/courses/sosp/application.md

 `userland/examples/sosp`.

 Take a look at the code in `main.c`.
 So far, this application merely prints "Hello, World!"

+The code uses the standard C library routine `snprintf` to compose a message using a format string, and then prints it to the console.

-It could have accomplished that by making Tock system calls directly, but just like in other systems, a user library (in `userland/libtock/`) provides a more convenient interface for this and many other purposes.
+It could have accomplished the output by invoking Tock system calls directly, but just like in other systems, a user library (in `userland/libtock/`) provides a more convenient interface for this and many other purposes.
 Let's look at the interface for console I/O:

 #### Console